ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/discovery/v2/index.md

 {: .version-button }
 [V 1.0]({{"/products-and-docs/apis/discovery/v1/" | prepend: site.baseurl}})

 Use the Discovery API to search, look up and find events, attractions, venues and classifications.
-The API provides access to all Ticketmaster events, as well as Universe and TicketWeb events.
+The API provides access to content sourced from various platform, including Ticketmaster, Universe, FrontGate Tickets and TMR.
+The content spans over seven countries including USA, UK, Mexico, Canada, Australia, New Zeleand and Ireland.
+More content and sources are added to the Discovery API daily.
 {: .lead .article}

 #### Developer Console